strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

     :ref:`dfn-service_contact_date` cannot be added
   * :ref:`dfn-client_postcode` must be a valid Australian postcode in the range 0200-0299, 0800-9999
-  * :ref:`dfn-income_source` can only have a value of '0: N/A - Client aged less than 16 years' where the client is less than 16 years of age

-.. **Nick: How do we determine age?** good question ... see #857 currently it isn't checked.

-..
-The constraints on SC status vs Episode status are also really messy because we create the episode before the SCs are created so we can't constrain this!

   * :ref:`dfn-referrer_organisation_type` must be set to
     '98: N/A - Self referral' if and only if :ref:`dfn-referrer_profession` is also
     '98: N/A - Self referral'